Web Design and Development Flaws: Tips To Avoid Them

 Why Web Design Matters To You

 The reason you and I created our websites is basically to establish our brand and draw our target market to the products and services we offer to them.
-The web design and content that we place in our site makes them decide whether or not they want what you offer.
+The combined efforts of your web design and development team and marketing team makes them decide whether or not they want what you offer.

 So let’s ask this question first: Are we really bringing them in or chasing them away with our website?
 Do they love what they see on our website?